April 16, 2020

 Below is a list of the components your sales playbook should include.
 Because your sales playbook is meant to serve as the primary source of knowledge for all of your sales reps, it’s going to be quite an extensive document.

 First, it’s important to start with purpose.
-Lay the groundwork of why you and your reps are even here in the first place with a company overview.
+With a company overview, lay the groundwork for why you and your reps are here in the first place.

 Review the company’s mission, vision, and values.
-Cover the business’ overall strategy, the problem your company is resolving, and how your sales team fits into that bigger picture.
+Cover the business’s overall strategy, the problem your company is resolving, and how your sales team fits into that bigger picture.

 Next, tackle the team.
 Explain the roles currently on your sales team, along with their associated responsibilities, including expected activity levels and estimated quotas.